Core Stability

 The basics

-To do this use the following guidelines:
+To do this, use the following guidelines:

-• Your lumbar spine should be neither arched up nor flattened against the floor, but aligned normally with a small gap between the floor and your back.
+• Your lumbar spine should be neither arched up nor flattened against the floor but aligned normally with a small gap between the floor and your back.
 This is the "neutral" lumbar position you should learn to achieve

 • Breathe in deeply and relax all your stomach muscles

 • Breathe out and, as you do so, draw your lower abdomen inwards as if your belly button is going back towards the floor.
-Pilates teachers describe this as "zipping up", as if you are fastening up a tight pair of jeans
+Pilates teachers describe this as "zipping up", as if you are fastening up a pair of tight jeans

 • Hold the contraction for 10 seconds and stay relaxed, allowing yourself to breathe in and out as you hold the tension in your lower stomach area